#Oxford Art Classes

 In future we may start a regular Life Drawing class, if there is enough interest.

-START art classes are run by Amy Letts, a professional website designer and illustrator with a BA in Fine Art and 14 years of teaching experience.
+START art classes are run by Amy Letts, a professional, working Artist with a BA in Fine Art and 14 years of teaching experience.
 She has a genuine passion for art which she loves to share.

 “I find teaching very rewarding because I get to see first-hand how much I am helping people.
 I also love to talk about my pet subject (art).
 Who doesn't love to share their passion?
 I've always really liked how artists share their techniques; I've picked up a lot of my tips and tricks from other artists.
 I guess we just get so excited about our 'breakthroughs' we can't keep them to ourselves!